choiIsabelle/choiIsabelle/README.md

 <h1 align='center'> About me! </h1>
 <h2 > Hey, I'm Isabelle. </h2>

-- I am currently a Second Year student at the University of Ottawa, majoring in Computer Science.
+- I am a Second Year CS student at the University of Ottawa.
 - :pencil2: Java / TypeScript / JavaScript / React / Python
-- 🎨 I'm open and quick to learn.
+- 🎨 I'm open and quick to learning.
 - ⭐ My personal website can be viewed [here](https://choiisabelle.github.io/personal)
 - 💭 Outside of school, I enjoy writing, going to the gym, and playing video games.